Kit List

 • Box Painkillers x1

-• Sting relief cream/spray x1
+• Sting/bite relief cream or spray x1

 • Oral rehydration salts (ORS) x 1tube